cnag-aat/CLAWS/README.md

 # CLAWS (CNAG's Long-read Assembly Workflow in Snakemake)
  Snakemake Pipeline used for de novo genome assembly @CNAG.
 It has been developed for Snakemake v6.0.5.

 It accepts Oxford Nanopore Technologies (ONT) reads, PacBio HFi reads, illumina paired-end data, illumina 10X data and Hi-C reads.
-It does the preprocessing of the reads, assembly, polishing, purge_dups, scaffodling and different evaluation steps.
-By default it will preprocess the reads, run Flye + Hypo + purge_dups + yahs and evaluate the resulting assemblies with BUSCO, MERQURY, Nseries and assembly_stats.
+It does the preprocessing of the reads, assembly, polishing, purge_dups, scaffolding, different evaluation steps and generation of pretext files for curation.
+Default behavior is to preprocess the reads, assemble with (1.
+Flye + hypo + purgedups + yahs) and (2.
+Hifiasm + yahs), evaluate the resulting assemblies with BUSCO, MERQURY and gfastats and produce high and low resolution pretext maps with mq10 and mq0.
 It needs a config file and a spec file (json file with instructions on which resources should slurm use for each of the jobs).
 Both files are created by the script "create_config_assembly.py" that is located in the bin directory.
 To check all the options accepted by the script, do:

 ```
 bin/create_config_assembly.py -h